2801 RAYNER AVENUE

 There may be more nursing homes in this zip code than any other in Maryland.
 So there is a lot of competition for this nursing home.
 Here are a few of the competitors:

 - Crawford Retreat: This Baltimore facility's Medicare ratings are very closely comparable to those of Maryland Baptist Aged Home.
-Notably, both facilities get 5 stars for quality measures and a 4-star rating overall.
+Notably, both facilities get five stars for quality measures and a 4-star rating overall.

 - Bridgepark Healthcare Center: With an overall 1-star Medicare rating and 1 star for its staff inspection, this Baltimore facility hardly competes with Maryland Baptist, which got an overall 4-star rating.